 Cancellation/Refund Policy

 Due to the nature of our products, returns are not accepted.
-If your package is misdelivered and lost because you failed to provide the correct required information address, email, & phone number you are not entitled to a refund.
-TN Scientific offers refunds or replacements if the seller is at fault.
-Contact us to inquire about refunds or replacements, and we'd be happy to make things right.
+If your package is misdelivered and lost because you failed to provide the correct required information address, email, and phone number you are not entitled to a refund.
+TN Scientific offers refunds or replacements if the misdelivery is due to TN Scientific’s fault.
+Contact us to inquire about refunds or replacements if this is the case.

 Links to Third Party Sites/Third Party Services